maboroshin/translation/TranslationPlatform.md

 [Weblate](https://bestpractices.coreinfrastructure.org/en/projects/552#security) claims that one or more developers has knowledge about how to designing secure software and vulnerabilities. : via [Security and privacy](https://docs.weblate.org/en/latest/contributing/security.html) (Weblate).
 Weblate encrypt and store passwords.
 Weblate claims to be GDPR compliant.

 On the other hand, Weblate publishes user's e-mail addresses.
+This is more than 3 years after user request for nondisclosure.
 It is not in the code, it is embedded in the comments of each commit on GitHub.
 So I using a Weblate-only e-mail address.
 For example, search for the following search terms : `Weblate commit "Co-authored-by"` .
 You will see that someone's e-mail address are publicly available.
 We are lucky that most pages on GitHub are not cached.
 But You can discover by opening each commit on GitHub.

 [Weblate Legal Terms](https://hosted.weblate.org/legal/)
 > Your name and e-mail address is used in VCS commits, it will stay there indefinitely.